 Though budgeting is an important factor to a successful study abroad experience, financial considerations should never deter anyone from having the unique experience of spending a semester abroad!
 The majority of students who study abroad receive some form of financial aid.
-Columbia aid for CC and SEAS students will transfer to any Columbia approved program during the fall or spring semester.
+Columbia aid for CC and SEAS students will transfer to any Columbia approved program during the fall, spring or academic year.
 GS financial aid can be applied during the fall, spring and summer session as well.
 Students should start the financial discussion early with the Office of Global Programs, Financial Aid, and their families to understand the budget of the program of their choice.

 Columbia College (CC) and Engineering (SEAS) Finances - Fall and Spring

 All students in programs abroad for which they will be receiving credit remain enrolled at Columbia and pay tuition at the Columbia rate here.
 Students will be billed by Columbia for the coming semester at the usual time.
 The bill will be sent to normal billing addresses.
 Columbia in turn pays the academic costs of the foreign program.

 CC and SEAS students who receive financial aid at Columbia will remain eligible for financial aid when they study abroad with Columbia's approval during the fall, spring or academic year.
 Students must speak with their financial aid officer as soon as they have budget information from the foreign study program and before they register to go abroad.

 CC and SEAS students who are studying abroad during the fall, spring or academic year are therefore responsible for the following payments:

 To Columbia University: Columbia tuition at the regular Columbia rate, excluding room, board, books, or any extraneous costs.

 To the sponsoring program: room, board, and overseas travel (including flights), whether or not these expenses are included in the program's comprehensive fee, as well as any other personal expenses.
 Some costs you may have to pay to a vendor directly (i.e. an airline).